 - Scan the QR code: "Scan to Begin" while students are in Prebrief. - "Meet Your Patient" (on iPad) and explain how the iPad works in the simulated learning environment including: - Explain how to use the iPad scanner and QR codes.
-Remind students that there are multiple QR codes in the simulation, but they should only scan them if they think it will provide data necessary for their assessment and evaluation of the patient. - As the facilitator, you should be aware that throughout the simulation some QR codes are necessary to the programming of the iPad content.
+Remind students that there are multiple QR codes in the simulation, but they should only scan them if they think it will provide data necessary for their assessment and evaluation of the patient. - For some scenarios, it may be helpful to tell students where the QR code are located.
+For others, you may want students to "find" the QR codes during their assessments.
+This is your choice. - As the facilitator, you should be aware that throughout the simulation some QR codes are necessary to the programming of the iPad content.
 Directions for which QR codes are required (to be scanned) in each state are listed under each state of the documentation below.
-The QR codes are also in BOLD type. - Discuss the simulation "Learning Objective(s)" (on iPad) as well as any other Prebrief materials - Get "Report" on iPad - Possible Facilitator Questions - What are your priorities when you are rooming a patient with heart failure? - Play the "Patient" video on iPad - Possible Facilitator Questions - After listening to the patient's statement, is there anything you would like to add to your plan? - Advance to the "Patient Profile" screen (on iPad).
-This will act as a simulated patient chart. - Students can view the tabbed content on the iPad (see below) prior to entering the patient's room and throughout the simulation as needed.
+The QR codes are also in BOLD type. - Discuss the simulation "Learning Objective(s)" (on iPad) as well as any other Prebrief materials - Get "Report" on iPad - Possible Facilitator Questions - What is your plan of care for this patient? - Play the "Patient" video on iPad - Possible Facilitator Questions - After listening to the patient's statement, how will you prioritize the tasks you need to accomplish at this visit? - The Patient Profile is displayed